 In the CVQC framework, computation is achieved by applying quantum gate operations on the qumodes.
-The simplest to achieve are the so-called {\it Gaussian} gates which act on the qumodes as quadratic phase operators in the quadratures, that is in full generality they take the form \beq e^{i \theta_{ij} \hat x_i \hat x_j + i \theta'_{ij} \hat x_i \hat p_j + i \theta''_{ij} \hat p_i \hat p_j}~, \eeq where $i,j$ label the qumodes on which they act, and $\theta_{ij},\theta'_{ij},\theta''_{ij}$ are constants.
+The simplest to achieve are the so-called {\it Gaussian} gates which act on the qumodes as quadratic phase operators in the quadratures, that is in full generality they take the form \beq e^{i \theta_{ij} \hat x_i \hat x_j + i \theta'_{ij} \hat x_i \hat p_j + i \theta''_{ij} \hat p_i \hat p_j}~, \eeq where $i$ and $j$ label the qumodes on which they act, and $\theta_{ij},\theta'_{ij}$ and $\theta''_{ij}$ are constants.
 For universal computation it is essential also to be able to implement {\it non}-Gaussian gates (i.e. with $\hat x^3$ and higher appearing in the phase) \cite{Lloyd1999,PhysRevA.100.012326,PhysRevA.100.052301}.
 This is a delicate process because the fact that photons do not strongly interact with each other, while being excellent for maintaining coherence, is accompanied by the negative implication that non-Gaussian effects are hard to achieve.
 Directly producing non-Gaussian gate operations requires the use of non-linear optical materials which induce non-Gaussian effects, such as the Kerr effect.
 However, currently the non-Gaussian effects induced by known non-linear optical materials are extremely weak~\cite{RevModPhys.77.513, Slussarenko2019,Kok2007, Ladd2010, PhysRevA.100.052301}, and the generation of arbitrary non-Gaussian operations is difficult.
 To circumvent these difficulties an alternative is the measurement-based approach (see References~\cite{PhysRevA.100.012326,PhysRevA.100.052301} and references therein), which we will be using here.
 Here non-Gaussianity is introduced by a process of post-selected measurement on entangled qumodes (in other words the accepted photons are filtered by the result of the measurement on an entangled ancilla qumode).

-This Section will present the necessary gate operations of both kinds that will be required for our study.
+This Section will present the necessary gate operations of both kinds that will be required for our paper.
 In Section~\ref{sec:GaussianOps}, we review the action of the various {\it Gaussian} gate operations, and then Section~\ref{sec:nonGaussianOps} outlines the construction of non-Gaussian operators.
-Although the methods presented here are general, this study will utilise the Gaussian gate operations available on the \texttt{StrawberryFields} platform~\cite{Killoran_2019, Bromley_2020}.
+Although the methods presented here are general, this paper will utilise the Gaussian gate operations available on the \texttt{StrawberryFields} platform~\cite{Killoran_2019, Bromley_2020}.